harry-peek/ringcentral-api-docs/docs/global SMS/requests-and-authentication.md

 ---

 !!! tip
-    The easiest way to use Omnichannel API is with our [official libraries](development-libraries.md).
+    The easiest way to use Global Business API is with our [official libraries](development-libraries.md).
 They will take care of authentication, request validation and response handling automatically.

 ## Request

 ### Authentication

 Authentication is done using HTTP Basic Authentication with your API username and password.
-[Contact developer relations](https://developers.ringcentral.com/sms-api#requestinfo) to get started
+Contact [developer relations](https://developers.ringcentral.com/sms-api#requestinfo) to get started

 ### Making a Request